mpaliwoda/reset-macro-py/README.md

 * `Ctrl + n` exits current singleplayer world, works for 1.14+
 * `Ctrl + /` exits macro gracefully, although good old `Ctrl + c` works as well

+Force perch is not supported on Linux for now, as `keyboard` module makes problems with writing capital lettters.

 ## Default keybinds for MacOS

 * `Cmd + u` creates new RSG world, works for 1.14+
 * `Cmd + k` creates new SSG world, works only in 1.16
 * `Cmd + n` exits current singleplayer world, works for 1.14+
 * `Cmd + l` exits macro gracefully, although good old `Ctrl + c` works as well

+Force perch hotkey is disabled by default - see _Optional steps_ on how to enable it on your own risk.

 ## Installation instruction